-SOURCE: Cost data based on estimates shown in Exhibits 1 and 2, and including household costs which were estimated by the authors with reference to the baseline and endline household survey data (30).
-Outcomes data were derived from an analysis of household survey data.
-Population data derived from the 2012 population census (31).
+SOURCE Authors’ analysis of data listed in exhibit notes.
+NOTES Cost data were based on estimates in Exhibits 1 and 2 and include household costs estimated by the authors with reference to the baseline and end-line household survey data (see Note 30 in text).
+Outcomes data were derived from the authors’ analysis of household survey data.
+Population data were derived from the 2012 population census (see Note 31 in text).

-Exhibit 4 (Table): Costs Of Ongoing National Roll Out In Thousand USD – 5 Year Costs Are Discounted At 3%.
+Exhibit 4 (Table): Ongoing Costs Of National Rollout Of Pay-For-Performance In Tanzania